 It is getting more and more difficult to receive organic reach on Facebook.
 It seems like the only way to keep above water is to play by Facebook’s rules.
 You have two options; you can change your marketing strategy with every change that Facebook throws at us, or you can pay to “boost” your posts so a percentage of your fans will notice your content.
-In this post, I am going to share with you 5 tips to increase social media engagement with video.
+In this post, I will share 5 tips to increase social media engagement with video.

 Tips To Increase Social Media Engagement With Video